sebastian-bn-zaydan/Portrait-Worth-Our-Words/README.md

 # [The Problem with Archives: A Portrait Is Worth Our Words](https://sebastian-bn-zaydan.github.io/Portrait-Worth-Our-Words/)

-This website is for the MFA Thesis work of Liliian Young.
+This website is for the MFA Thesis work of Lillian Young.

 ## Acknowledgment: